-A comedic memoir about fandom, fame, and other embarrassments from the life of a New York Times bestseller
+A comedic memoir about fandom, fame, and other embarrassments from the New York Times bestselling author of Killing and Dying

 What happens when a childhood hobby grows into a lifelong career?
 The Loneliness of the Long-Distance Cartoonist, Adrian Tomine's funniest and most revealing foray into autobiography, offers an array of unexpected answers.
 When a sudden medical incident lands Tomine in the emergency room, he begins to question if it was really all worthwhile: despite the accolades and opportunities of a seemingly charmed career, it's the gaffes, humiliations, slights, and insults he's experienced (or caused) within the industry that loom largest in his memory.